 Trip.com Group invites travel industry to journey into the future together at global partner summit

-MACAO, Dec.
-2, 2022 /PRNewswire/ -- Leading travel service provider Trip.com Group held its 2022 Global Partner Summit in Macao, with tourism boards, international airlines, hotel groups and industry representatives from across the travel industry in attendance.
+MACAO, China, Dec.
+5, 2022 /PRNewswire/ -- Leading travel service provider Trip.com Group held its 2022 Global Partner Summit in Macao, with tourism boards, international airlines, hotel groups and industry representatives from across the travel industry in attendance.

 Celebrating this year's theme, 'Journey into the Future Together', Trip.com Group and partners provided insights on the industry's growth and opportunities ahead, with leadership and experts sharing sector-specific knowledge via breakout sub-forums.